German Easter Traditions, Facts and Customs- Easter in Germany!

 Legend of Easter Water

-In some parts of Pomerania, Germany it was customary for a young un-married girl to go to the local stream and gather water on Easter morning.
-She must not talk to any one on the way there or the way back.
-Lest the water not be special.
+In some parts of Pomerania, Germany, it was customary for a young, unmarried girl to go to the local stream and gather water on Easter morning to collect Easter Water.
+The rules were simple: She must not talk to anyone on the way there or the way back, lest the water not be special.
 This was Easter Water.
-Symbolically, water means life and fertility, but this water is extra special…if a girl could sprinkle her lover with it, there would be a wedding soon.
+Symbolically, water means life and fertility, but this water contains a little magic.
+If a girl could sprinkle her lover with it, there would be a wedding soon.

-Today, OsterWasser often refers to the Schnapps that is drunk with friends on Easter Morning.
+Today, OsterWasser often refers to the Schnapps drunk with friends on Easter Morning.

 To read more about Osterwasser… Easter Water, click here–>Osterwasser, the Legend of Easter Water